Cloverdale Park

 There is street parking along the park's edge on Cloverdale Road.
 Refer to posted signage for parking rules and restrictions.

 The park is accessible by foot and bicycle using the surrounding streets.
 Nearby Pontiac Trail has bike lanes and sidewalks.
+There is no bike rack in the park.

 The park is a short walk from Huron Highlands Park, Onder Nature Area, Leslie Park, and Black Pond Woods Nature Area.